-Work Package 2: Model development
+Work Package 2: Model Development

 Description

 ADAGIO is a multi-regional model covering 43 countries (the EU28 among them) which are linked by detailed trade matrices.
-Fully endogenous prices (including a detailed treatment of margins, tariffs and taxes) and a consistent price transmission mechanism from the factory door all the way to different consumers in the different countries (a way which can include all kinds of emission taxes) ensure that ADAGIO is well placed to deal with the simulations in this project.
+Fully endogenous prices (including a detailed treatment of margins, tariffs and taxes) and a consistent price transmission mechanism from the factory door all the way to different consumers in the different countries (a way which can include all kinds of emission taxes) ensured that ADAGIO was well placed to deal with the simulations in this project.

 The DYNK (Dynamic New Keynesian) model comprises specific modules of energy demand for industry sectors (shares of energy carriers) and private households (energy demand for mobility, heating & appliances).
 The production module has been elaborated concerning inter-fuel substitution and the link to physical energy flows.
 Macroeconomic energy and environmental analyses, often with consideration of household characteristics, are the core focus of DYNK.
 Both models are macroeconomic Input-Output models and integrate a detailed income distribution and consumption module for private households, modelled on the DYNK philosophy.
 The theory-derived demand modules are based on the 'bufferstock' model of consumption, developments in energy economics ('rebound effect') and demand system theory.
 A labour market module and the government sector have been added as well.
 As a mixture between a classic input-output model and a computational general equilibrium model they account for institutional rigidities, e.g. liquidity constraints by consumers, wage bargaining, imperfect competition.
 Their most important behavioural functions include